jaing/react-page-transitions/README.md

 ## How its working?
 Component renders with display none property.
 On componentDidMount I'm using Velocity hook to set translateX -100% to the container.
 Add child component.
 Set display block.
 Start VelocityJS animation to translateX 0.
 After that I'm also adding loaded-page class to container in case you want to use webkit scroll touch.

-## Info
-Currently module is supporting only one animation.
-From translateX 100% to translateX 0.
-If you want to change it feel free to edit index.js file.
-All Velocity methods will be working fine.